Master of Science in Physics and Astronomy

 The VUB takes advantage of its unique position in the capital of Belgium and Europe.
 One of the strong points of the Master's programme at VUB are the close connections to many internationally renowned research groups and the links with other departments both within VUB, like engineering (photonics) bio-engineering and biology, as well as with our alliance partner Universiteit Gent and our sister university Université Libre de Bruxelles and many other universities in Belgium and abroad.

 In our Master of Science in Physics and Astronomy (2 years, 120 ECTS, jointly organised with Universiteit Gent), teaching is done in small groups, with a strong component of personal interactions between teaching staff and students.
 Around 50% of our graduates currently move on to a PhD.
 Apart from a focus on Research, we also offer the Minor in Economy and Business and it is possible to study towards a degree in physics education in the dedicated educational master (in Dutch) which includes a substantial fraction of the physics curriculum.

 STUDENTS AS SCIENTISTS

-The offered courses are strongly embedded in the ongoing research programmes.
+The offered courses are strongly embedded in ongoing research programmes.
 Through intensive collaboration with team members of the different research groups, you will get the opportunity to develop and improve your scientific skills.
 Our researchers at VUB have strong connections both within Belgium (UGent and ULB) and in- and outside of Europe through research projects, such as leading and visible presence in the IceCube Neutrino Observatory in Antarctica and the CMS experiment at CERN.
-Many of our students have the opportunity to to an internship or research for their Master's thesis in Geneva during their studies.
+Many of our students have the opportunity to an internship or research for their Master's thesis in Geneva during their studies.
 This close connection to research means our students are well-prepared for a PhD-position, with around half of our graduates pursuing such a career in research.

 2 MINORS, 1 DEGREE